CJHR-FM: Notes

-The 98.7 frequency was once occupied by CBOF-FM-8 in Renfrew, but was deleted in the early 1990s after the former CBOF on the AM band moved to 90.7 FM in Ottawa.
+The 98.7 frequency was once occupied by CBOF-FM-8 in the Town of Renfrew area (not to be confused with the larger County of Renfrew), but was deleted in the early 1990s after the former CBOF on the AM band moved to 90.7 FM in Ottawa.

+Local Town of Renfrew and area radio listeners welcomed the return of local radio to their area after they had lost their created in 1974 CKOB AM 1400 radio station in 1990 which was then converted into a radio rebroadcaster, a new status which endured until 1996.